COVID-19 Response Strategy FAQs

 The OSU Extension Service Outdoor School program will reimburse districts per the terms of their contract/agreement with their provider.
 So, if the provider's contract requires cancellation 30-days prior to attendance to reduce the originally estimated head count, and the district/school calls to reduce their head count two weeks prior to attendance (because of COVID-19 directives or just general lowered attendance per family concerns), then the provider should bill the district for the originally estimated head count (full head count), regardless of how many students attend.
 If the provider needs to change the originally contracted program, the provider will need to work with their contracted districts to come up with an alternate plan that works for both the district and the provider.
 We know there will be a lot of compromises and adaptations between districts and providers to get through this season, and we encourage this as much as it can fall in line with the OSU Extension Service Outdoor School program's response strategy options.

-As indicated in our Response Strategy Letter, providers can charge "UP TO 60%" of their originally invoiced price If they provide curriculum, lessons, kits, or run a day program at the schools in lieu of an overnight option.
+As indicated in our Response Strategy Letter, providers can work with their contracted district to charge "UP TO 60%" of their originally invoiced price If they provide curriculum, lessons, kits, or run a day program at the schools in lieu of an overnight option.
 Providers should charge less if they are sending activities to the school rather than providing an at-school visit.
 The 60% provides the district, as well as the provider with room to work out the best solution for you both, understanding the district's needs and the resources or capabilities of the provider.

 Yes, but these 7th graders will be the lowest priority for funding in 2020-2021 and will only be funded AS FUNDS ARE AVAILABLE.
 If there are 5th graders who cannot attend outdoor school in 2019-2020 because of COVID-19 related cancellations, their funding (as 6th graders) will be prioritized in 2020-2021.
 Following Measure 99's intent will be our first priority, but remaining funding (if there is any) would be utilized for the 2020-2021 7th graders impacted as 6th graders by COVID-19 2019-2020 cancellations.
 We won’t know where we stand fiscally until all 2019-2020 reports and all 2020-2021 applications are complete.
 We know this is not ideal but we cannot over-commit the limited funds (or overall outdoor school capacity of the state) until we have the 2020-2021 5th and 6th grade attendance numbers and total available budget.